meysampg/yii2-intldatebehavior/README.md

 ```
 **Also in your model, you must change the rule of `timestamp` fields from `integer` to `safe`.**

-For default, behavior try to show `created_at` and `updated_at` in your desired manner which both of them are `timestamp`.
-If you wanna select other attributes, you can assign them to `timestampAttributes` property.
+For default, behavior try to show `created_at` and `updated_at` in your desired manner which both of them have `timestamp` type.
+If you wanna select other attributes, you can assign them as an array (a.e. `['time1', 'time2', 'time3']`) to `timestampAttributes` property.

 ## Configuration

-Configuration of this trait can be on two way.
-The first one is using Yii2 configuration array, for each model that `IntlDateBehavior` is attached, configure behavior, for example:
+Configuration of this behavior can be on two way.
+The first one is using Yii2 configuration array, for example:

 ```php
 public function behaviors()